itayG98/Zoo-Catalog-App/README.md

 # Zoo-Blog web app
-## Asp Net.Core MVC web app using MSSQL EF6 Identity and Boostrap
+## Asp Net.Core MVC web app using MSSQL Docker image EF7 , Identity and Boostrap

 <p align="center" >Main catalog page where you can scroll and choose animel to explore and comment</p>
 <p align="center">